|Computer Solutions Ltd|

 DeviceNet - Developed for use in industrial process control it is based on the standard Full CAN - ISO 11898-2 5v bus.
 However DeviceNet rigorously defines the physical interconnect, has a more restrictive transceiver specification, 11 bit identifiers only, allows 125, 250 and 500KBaud operation only and regulates the message content in order to more easily support interoperability of different manufacturers units.

-CANopen - Also designed with control applications in mind, it is a software standard based on the standard Full CAN - ISO 11898-2 5v bus.
+CANopen - Also designed with control applications in mind, it is a software standard based on the standard Full CAN - ISO 11898-2 5v bus 2.0B.
 It limits the number of nodes to 127 and allocates them IDs.
-Profiles are specified for each type of device by CiA to simplify using similar units (eg motor drives) from different manufacturers.
+Profiles (standardise the meaning and layout of data in messages for particular industry specific instruments such as A/D converters and motor drive controllers) are specified for each type of device by CiA to simplify using similar units from different manufacturers.
 Some standard network commands are defined that allow modules to be automatically identified and allocated a node ID.
 The spec also defines a way to handle synchronised data reads and writes as well as providing a standard way in which large blocks of data can be read and written.
 We can supply CANopen diagnostic and network management software, Embedded drivers and I/O modules.

 TTCAN - Time Triggered CAN - The Time-Triggered Protocol has nodes reporting in predefined time windows that have to be planned and synchronised but which then ensure that an overload on the bus is not possible even in a worst case situation.